Book:

 Alex Priou’s Becoming Socrates and Lewis Fallis’ Socrates and Divine Revelation, for The Review of Politics, 82(2), 331-336.

-Yopie Prins’ Ladies’ Greek for Education and Culture, August 2017 [website defunct; link to PDF of review here]
+Yopie Prins’ Ladies’ Greek for Education and Culture, August 2017 [link to PDF of review here]

 Culture and Philosophy: